bgoonz/docs-collection/github/packages/learn-github-packages/viewing-packages.md

 ---
 title: Viewing packages
-intro: 'You can see details about packages published to a repository, and narrow results by organization or user.'
+intro: "You can see details about packages published to a repository, and narrow results by organization or user."
-product: '{% data reusables.gated-features.packages %}'
+product: "{% data reusables.gated-features.packages %}"
 redirect_from:
   - /articles/viewing-a-repositorys-packages
   - /github/managing-packages-with-github-packages/publishing-and-managing-packages/viewing-a-repositorys-packages